 Ever been disheartened because your marijuana plant didn’t grow quite as big as the breeder promised?
 Follow these 10 simple steps and learn how to increase yields when you are growing cannabis.

-Once you have settled on the perfect strain for your grow, you need to make sure you have enough room to grow them, there is no point ordering the best seeds in the world and only having a small tent to grow them in, so plan your grow first by how much space you have available.
+Once you have settled on the perfect strain, you need to make sure you have enough room for your grow.
+There is no point ordering the best seeds in the world and only having a small tent to grow them in, so plan your grow first by knowing how much space you have available.
 As a rule of thumb, if you are growing indoors and you want to increase yields on a large plant such as Big Bud, then having around four square feet of grow space per plant should be plenty.
-So, for example if you are growing Big Bud and lets say you have roughly 16 square feet of space, then I would recommend a 4×4 foot (48 inches) tent like this one (right) that is 6.5 feet (78 inches) tall which should comfortably fit four large plants.
+So, for example if you are growing Big Bud and lets say you have roughly 16 square feet of space, then I would recommend a 4×4 foot (48 inches) tent that is 6.5 feet (78 inches) tall which should comfortably fit four large plants.

 The height of the plant is also another aspect to consider, if you are growing your cannabis plants outdoors where space is unlimited then this isn’t going to be an issue, but if you are growing them indoors then you are limited by the height of your ceiling or grow tent and it can become difficult to give proper light coverage to very tall plants.
 For example, if you are growing in a tent that is only 6 feet tall and your plant reaches a similar height, unless you use techniques such as LST (Low Stress Training), the top of your plant will end up so close to the lights they will get burned, whereas the bottom of the plant will be so shaded that it only gets a fraction of the light that it needs.
 Therefore if you are limited on space you may be best off choosing a strain that stays shorter such as an autoflower or indica dominant variety.

-You can still get big yields, but you need to be realistic and work with what space you have, choosing an autoflowering strain such as Purple Skunk Auto from Sensi seeds will allow you to grow bigger yields in a relatively small space.
+You can still get big yields, but you need to be realistic and work with what space you have, choosing an autoflowering strain such as Purple Skunk Auto will allow you to grow bigger yields in a relatively small space.

 If you have made the decision to grow your cannabis plants indoors, aside from the actual growing space itself, another very important aspect that should not be overlooked is pot size.
 When you are growing indoors it is vital that you choose the correct pot size for the plants that they will hold, plants can grow in any pot, but if you want big yields then you need equally large pots.
 If you were to grow a large yielding cannabis strain such as Big Bud or Critical Mass in a small pot that is only 1-2 gallons in size, it will still grow perfectly fine for the first couple of months, but will soon be root bound and its growth will come to a halt.